New Pilot Program Boosts Job Training at Carroll

-Dr. Kelly Koermer, Vice President of Continuing Education and Training (CET) at Carroll, has been developing the College’s program pathways that help students gain the knowledge, skills and abilities they need to start in or change careers to the skilled trades.
+Kelly Koermer, Vice President of Continuing Education and Training (CET) at Carroll, has been developing the College’s workforce training pathways to best help students gain the knowledge, skills and abilities they need to start in or change careers to the skilled trades.

 We build all our training programs around successful student learning outcomes that are informed by industry experts.